<?xml version="1.0" encoding="UTF-8"?>

 </author>

-<link rel="alternate" type="text/html" href="https://www.wlawgroupca.com/blog/2026/05/what-to-do-when-a-real-estate-contract-falls-through-in-california/" />
+<link rel="alternate" type="text/html" href="https://www.wlawgroupca.com/blog/2026/07/do-you-need-a-real-estate-attorney-to-review-a-purchase-contract-in-ca/" />

 <taxo:topics><![CDATA[-]]></taxo:topics>